manv-afk/manv-afk/README.md

 ### Hey 👋

 I'm a Belgian computer science student
-- Previously : Bachelor at Haute Ecole Robert Schuman
+- Previously : Bachelor in IT at Haute Ecole Robert Schuman
 - Current : Master in software engineering at UCLouvain